FlavioFS/UFC-Subjects/SO/Labs/Lab5/README - INSTRUCTIONS.txt

 			graphs in Octave/Matlab.
 Outputs to folder graphs/<file>.csv, where the files may be 'small.csv', 'large.csv', 'mixed.csv'.

-			4. Run gengraphs.m in octave to produce comparison graphs in 'graphs/':
 		$ octave
 		> gengraphs
+			Generates the graphs in folder 'graphs/'.